Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Frank-Wolfe Convergence Guarantees

 \subsection{Improved convergence guarantees}

 We will now establish improved convergence rates for various special cases.
 We focus on two different settings to obtain improved convergence rates; in the first, we assume that $\vx^* \in \interior \left( \cx \cap \dom f \right)$ (Section~\ref{Appx:Optininterior}), and in the second we assume that $\cx$ is strongly or uniformly convex (Section~\ref{Appx:str_cvx_sets}).
-The algorithm in this section is a slightly modified Frank-Wolfe algorithm with the adaptive line search technique of \citet{pedregosa2018step} (shown for reference in Algorithm~\ref{fw2} and \ref{backtrack}).
+The algorithm in this section is a slightly modified Frank-Wolfe algorithm with the adaptive line search technique of \citet{pedregosa2018step} (shown for reference in \cref{fw2} and \ref{backtrack}).
 This is the same algorithm used in \citet{dvurechensky2020generalized}, however, we show improved convergence rates in several settings of interest.
 Note that the adaptive line search technique of \citet{pedregosa2018step} requires user-defined inputs or parameters, which means that the algorithms in this section are not parameter-free.
+The parameter $M$ of \cref{backtrack} corresponds to a local estimate of the Lipschitz constant of $f$, the stopping condition defining the admissible step size requires the function decrease to be greater than the one derived from the quadratic model built from the Lipschitz estimate $M$ and gradient, hence ensuring monotonicity.